chiefmikey/mikey-pro/README.md

 ### Configure

-Add bundled configs to `package.json` then restart ESLint server
+Add bundled configs to `package.json` and then reload

 ```json
 {